 While I do not believe mindfulness is a substitute for traditional meditation, it is certainly a worthwhile practice, and has benefits of its own.
 Mindfulness meditation is well-suited for people with busy lives, who cannot commit to a regular meditation routine.

 Mindfulness meditation can be done while performing mundane tasks.
 I’m taking about the times when we “zone out” doing tasks that do not require analytical thinking.
 These include chores where your brain goes on “automatic”, such as cleaning or organizing.
 This can also happen if you have a job that requires very little intellectual processing, such as an assembly line job.
+For more formal meditation practice, there are lots of tools to help you relax and focus like mala or prayer beads, meditation cushions, or stones and medallions.

 What is Mindfulness?